Mubi417/MyFlutterUI/README.md

-# MyFlutterUI
+# MyPractice_UI

-MyFlutterUI practice UI
+A new Flutter UI application.

+## Getting Started

+This project is a starting point for a Flutter application.